KimBug29/SewBugTips/README.md

 ---------------------------------------------------------------------------------------

 Version 1.0 is a responsive design site with the following project requirements:
-  1) Three media queries, including sizes for mobile, tablet and laptop/desktop
+  1) Three media queries, including sizes for mobile, tablet and laptop/desktop - THANKS page displays a different sized image on mobile - also several sections adjust images based on screen display sizes
   2) Project is specifically named and uploaded in GitHub
   3) A README file with at least one paragraph explaining the project and listing of project requirements included
   4) CSS feature - Flexbox to organize content - PRECUT IMAGES section